-The UCD School of Philosophy Newman Foundation MA Scholarships 2015-16
+The UCD School of Philosophy Newman Trust MA Scholarships 2017-18

-The UCD School of Philosophy is pleased to announce 2 MA scholarships for students wishing to enrol in the MA in Philosophy and write their minor dissertation on an aspect of the work or legacy of John Henry Newman.
+The UCD School of Philosophy is pleased to announce 2 MA scholarships for students wishing to enrol in the MA programmes in the UCD School of Philosophy and write their minor dissertation on an aspect of the work or legacy of John Henry Newman.

 John Henry Newman (1801-1890) was a leading intellectual, religious thinker, philosopher and literary figure whose works include The Idea of a University (1852), An Essay in Aid of a Grammar of Assent (1870), and Apologia Pro Vita Sua (1864).
 Newman was the founder of the Catholic University of Ireland that led to the establishment of University College Dublin.

 Before making an application to the Newman MA Scholarship please apply online to your chosen programmes at www.ucd.ie/apply.
 In addition to formally applying for admission, applicants are requested to email a brief description of what aspect(s) of Newman's work most interests them to Helen Kenny.
 Closing date for receipt of the completed online application to the programme and scholarship application is 15 June 2017.

 For further information on all of the above, please contact the School Manager, Helen Kenny.

 In order to be considered for all the above awards, applicants should apply to the MA programme at the UCD School of Philosophy by Thursday, June 15th.